zaicodes/beyond-photos-photography/README.md

 ### Initial discussion:

 Beyond Photos Photography, a photography business that captures the special moments.
-I'm looking to create a website that showcases gallery, contain information about service/prices, and provides a platform for potential clients to contact us and book a session.
+The website showcases gallery, contain information about service/prices, and provides a platform for potential clients to contact the photographer and book a session.
-The website should also assist visitors in making informed decisions by offering a gallery, testimonials and price list, and an FAQ page.
+The website also assist visitors in making informed decisions by offering testimonials and price list as well as a FAQ page.

 ### Key information for the site:

 - Home page consists of hero-section with a headline and a button, followed by a glimpse of the gallery and finished with testimonials and services.
 - Photographer’s work (gallery page)
 - The FAQs that the user may have (FAQs page)
-- How to book a session, send a question and learn more about the photographer (About/Contact page)
+- How to book a session, contact the photographer and learn more about the photographer (About/Contact page)
 - An an additional feedback page that appears after submitting the contact form, allowing users to provide their input
-- Additionally, a dedicated 404 page is included to handle any errors or broken links..

 ### Target Audience